 Over the years, a tremendous amount of effort has gone into creating, maintaining, and expanding the curriculum, which is designed to provide a deep-dive into the fundamentals of the experience design field.
 But as the industry advances, the curriculum has to advance as well to keep it relevant.
 Each year, as different employees prepare to teach the new group of students, materials from previous years are subject to review.

 Coincidently, that year, Huge had recently redesigned their slide templates.
 We decided to use this as an opportunity to restructure the curriculum.
 Where necessary, we recreated lessons or introduced entirely new segments, aligning all lessons to seamlessly build on one another.
 Case studies and sample deliverables used throughout the lessons now originated predominately in London, allowing us to speak in full depth about them.

 During the first three weeks, the training intensive, we ran a total of 14 lectures.
 A number of exercises and mentoring sessions complemented the lectures.
 With an understanding of the fundamentals our students Luca, Carlota, and Agnieszka were then briefed on and included in some of the day-to-day project work to learn the ways of working at Huge.
 Finally, for the remaining 6 weeks, the trio was given their own project brief.

-Setting timelines, researching the landscape, defining the strategic approach, designing and validating the experience, organizing regular check-ins with mentors and the project stakeholders was now all up to the students.
+Setting timelines, researching the landscape, defining the strategic approach, designing and validating the experience, organising regular check-ins with mentors and the project stakeholders was now all up to the students.
 Their hard work concluded with a final presentation to the entire office.

 While Huge School was a valuable experience for the trainees, there was also a great deal of learning for us as a company and for me personally.
 Developing the program helped to form a more cohesive vision of how we approach each task and, more importantly, what we value most in our project work and employees.